 What Are the Elements of a Medical Malpractice Case?

-Most patients don’t know their legal rights after medical malpractice injures them.
-In addition, they generally don’t know how to bring a malpractice claim.
+The majority of patients are unaware of their legal rights in the event of medical malpractice.
+In addition, they generally don’t know what is involved in bringing a malpractice claim.

-3. You and your family sustained injuries/damages because of the mistake.
+- You and your family sustained injuries/damages as a result of the mistake.

 Doctors and surgeons are not the only providers that can be held liable for medical malpractice.
 You may be able to bring claims against other medical professionals (such as advanced practice registered nurses, dentists, chiropractors, and podiatrists) as well as healthcare facilities (such as hospitals) for the harm they cause you and your loved ones.